-This module examines the economic, political, ethical and technological issues concerning information policy in the education and library and information science contexts.
-It includes coverage of intellectual property rights and copyright, freedom of and access to information.
-Attention will be paid to the policy development process.
+This module examines the economic, political, legal, ethical and technological issues concerning macro and micro information policy.
+It includes, for example, coverage of intellectual property rights and copyright, as well as freedom of and access to information.
+Attention will be paid to the policy development process as well as to international and local legal frameworks that underpin information policy.